How Industrial PCs Are Different From Regular PCs

 Industrial computers are categorized differently from regular PCs because they are specially developed to withstand harsh industrial environments.
 As well, they are designed to have a longer life-span compared to regular computers.

-Industrial computers do contain some of the basic components that regular PCs have.
+Industrial computers do contain most of the basic components that regular PCs have.
 Such as CPUs, hard drives, graphic cards and memory.
 The thing that makes industrial computers unique is their special application to an industrial environment.

 Some of the unique characteristics that industrial computers may have are:

-• They have a wide range of form factors and mounting options, from as small as a credit card, to large rackmount or wall-mount devices.
+- They have a wide range of form factors and mounting options, from as small as a credit card, to large rackmount or wall-mount devices.

-• Power efficient options: industrial computers are often made for a specific, dedicated purpose, and as such can be built with extremely power-efficient processors.
+- Power efficient options: industrial computers are often made for a specific, dedicated purpose, and as such can be built with extremely power-efficient processors.

 The following are some major differences between the two computers types: